 Following dialogue with internal and external stakeholders we produced a new Global Tax Policy in 2016.
 This policy outlines Aegon's approach to responsible taxpaying, which seeks to align the long-term interests of all our stakeholders, including customers, employees, business partners, investors, and wider society.
 Also meetings with several NGOs are being held to discuss Aegon's tax strategy and policy on a regular basis.

 In our relationship with tax authorities, we strive to work together in a constructive and transparent manner.
 This extends to public discussion and disclosure around the policies and principles of how our tax affairs are approached, and the overall governance and oversight of our tax position.

-Since 2016, we have also reported revenues and tax paid on a country-by-country basis.
-This information is provided to the Dutch tax authorities and they will share it with other countries for complete transparency.
+We also report revenues and tax paid on a country-by-country basis.
+This information is provided to the Dutch tax authorities and they share it with other countries for complete transparency.